skypjack/entt/docs/md/meta.md

       .data<&global_variable>("global"_hs);
   ```

-  The function requires as an argument the identifier to give to the meta data
+  The `data` function requires the identifier to use for the meta data member.
-  once created.
-Users can then access meta data at runtime by searching for them
+  Users can then access it by _name_ at runtime.<br/>
-  by _name_.<br/>
-  Data members can also be defined by means of a setter and getter pair.
-Setters
+  Data members are also defined by means of a setter and getter pair.
+These are
-  and getters can be either free functions, class members or a mix of them, as
-  long as they respect the required signatures.
-This approach is also convenient
+  either free functions, class members or a mix of them.
+This approach is also
-  to create a read-only variable from a non-const data member:
+  convenient to create read-only properties from a non-const data member:

   ```cpp
   entt::meta<my_type>().data<nullptr, &my_type::data_member>("member"_hs);